stadust/demonlist-guidelines/000_index/200_changelog.md

 - Emphasized that records without clicks, a handcam, or a live stream are almost guaranteed to get rejected.

 - Added a guideline with understanding that changes to submission requirements may catch players off-guard.
-The list team may grant a [one-time exception] to these guidelines in these situations.
+The list team may grant a [one-time exception](/guidelines/miscellaneous/#loopholes-and-exceptions) to these guidelines in these situations.

 ## Changes from v1.2 to v1.3 (8/24/2020):

-- Added new guidelines for players submitting [raw footage] with their records.
+- Added new guidelines for players submitting [raw footage](/guidelines/rawfootage) with their records.
 They fully describe the process players will need to follow to minimize the risk of a rejected record.

-- Clarified the ]texture pack guidelines] to allow all packs that only change the appearance of the player icons (e.g. ship, ball, wave, etc.).
+- Clarified the [texture pack guidelines](/guidelines/lowdetailmodes/#texture-packs) to allow all packs that only change the appearance of the player icons (e.g. ship, ball, wave, etc.).

 ## Changes from v1.1 to v1.2 (8/14/2020):

 - Added a guideline that allows Practice Mode records from 0% only with a visible FPS counter.

-- Changed the [LDM guidelines] to allow minor color changes whenever the original level causes problems to eyesight.
+- Changed the [LDM guidelines](/guidelines/lowdetailmodes) to allow minor color changes whenever the original level causes problems to eyesight.

-- Added No Glow to the [list of allowed hacks], since the same effect occurs with the in-game Low Detail Mode.
+- Added No Glow to the [list of allowed hacks](/guidelines/miscellaneous/#allowed-hacks), since the same effect occurs with the in-game Low Detail Mode.

 ## Changes from v1.0 to v1.1 (7/19/2020):